jup-ag/space-station/guides/6-ape/4-faq.md

 - **A**: Your Web3 login acts like a key to generate and access your Ape vault which is an entirely separate wallet address.

 **Q: Can I import an existing Phantom account into ApePro?**
-- **A**: No. Refer to #Ape Account Program to learn more.
+- **A**: No. Refer to the [Ape Account Program](./1-overview.md#ape-account-program) to learn more.

 **Q: Can I export my private key?**

 - **A**: Not at the moment.
 ApePro uses a smart wallet program that differs from traditional wallets like Phantom.
-Refer to #Ape Account Program to learn more.
+Refer to the [Ape Account Program](./1-overview.md#ape-account-program) to learn more.

 **Q: How do I access my referral link?**